 When a new Board member joins a public body, they may not have had much direct experience of that body.
+The Code of Practice for Ministerial Appointments to Public Bodies in Scotland requires that applicants will be provided with information on the development and support that they will receive if they are successfully appointed.
 Effective induction serves as a valuable source of information and should provide material on specific job requirements, roles, responsibilities, policies and purposes.
 This guidance provides the starting point of your induction into the public body that you have joined.
 You should also receive further induction guidance and training from your public body on a range of topics, including:

-- → the structure, governing legislation and work of your public body and links with the sponsor Directorate in the Scottish Government - → the Ethical Standards Framework and Code of Conduct for Board members - → corporate roles and responsibilities as a Board member
+- → the structure, governing legislation and work of your public body and links with the sponsor Directorate (if appropriate), the Scottish Government and the Scottish Parliament - → the Ethical Standards Framework and Code of Conduct for Board members - → corporate roles and responsibilities as a Board member